IUrreta/DatabaseEditor/README.md

 So, if you have everything installed, you just have to download this repository to be able to use the editor!

 If you know how to use git and have it installed, just clone this repository wherever you desire.
-**I HIGHLY RECOMMEND** to use git as it will be much easier to update the editor in the future.
+**I REALLY HIGHLY RECOMMEND** to use git as it will be much easier to update the editor in the future.
 Here is a guide to install it (don't worry, it's not complicated): https://github.com/git-guides/install-git

 This repository has mainly 1 usable branch: `release`.
 This branch will have the latest functional version.
 The `main` branch will also have functional versions but it's **NOT RECOMMENDED** for casual use.
 It should not but it **MAY** break at any time and software there will not be FINAL.

 For cloning the repo, just create any folder **OUTSIDE ANY WINDOWS CONTRROLLED FOLDER** (Program Files, System32 etc.), your desktop for example is a good place, but feel free to choose other places.
 Then go into that folder in the Windows Explorer (`Win+E`) and type in the "Address bar" at the top: `cmd` and press Enter.

 Once the black box (Command Prompt) opens, copy and paste this command and press Enter: